 - The Certificate of Aircraft Registration will be sent by regular mail to the registration address of record.

-For more information, review Information to Aid in the Registration of U.S. Civil Aircraft or contact the Aircraft Registration Branch.
+For more information, review Information to Aid in the Registration of U.S. Civil Aircraft (PDF) or contact the Aircraft Registration Branch.